satyamurti/ESP_For_PubgMobile/README.md

 ## Notice

-- For any details or query fill free to email me - spd.doddini@gmail.com
+- For any details or queries feel free to email me - spd.doddini@gmail.com